Dear past self: Thanks for the IRA

 If eligible you can contribute up to $6,000 a year to your IRA (or $7,000 if you're 50 or older).
 If you choose a traditional IRA, you may be able to claim your contributions on your taxes to get a bigger refund.
-(Pro tip: Contribute up through April 15 for the 2021 tax year or put your refund toward next year’s IRA contribution.*) Once the money hits your account, it starts earning interest.
+(Pro tip: Contribute up through April 18, 2023, for the 2022 tax year or put your refund toward next year’s IRA contribution.1) Once the money hits your account, it starts earning interest.
 Then your interest will start earning interest.

 What does that mean for your future self?
-If you invest $6,000 a year at a return of 3% for 30 years, you’ll have over a $285,000 nest egg waiting when you retire.
+If you invest $6,000 a year at a return of 3% for 30 years, you’ll have a nest egg of over $285,000 waiting when you retire.

 That’s the magic of compound interest.